Home

 Traditional cadets currently earn $3,968/monthly while attending the Illinois State Police Academy.
 Upon successful completion of the Academy, the Trooper's salary is increased to $7,035 per month.

-Fast Track Cadets will receive Trooper 1 pay while in the Academy ($5,973/month, as of 1/1/2024).
+Lateral Cadets will receive Trooper 1 pay while attending the Illinois State Police Academy ($7,035/month, as of 7/1/2024).

 Years of Service Salary